-The judges will watch each jump twice at normal speed; further replays at normal speed may be made on request of two or more judges.
-Parts of the jump may be viewed in slow motion on request of two or more judges.
+The judges can watch each jump twice at normal speed.
+Parts of or the whole jump may be viewed in slow motion or normal speed on request of two or more judges.
 If it is doubtful that a point is within the maximum working time, the Event Judge may decide to use freeze frame video.